Yuanwanli1995/Modelregbmr/README.md

 an n by 1 predictor vector.

 **method**
-method="bmr" is for B-splines Mode Regression; method="lmr" is for Local polynomials Mode Regression;  For non-measurement error models, method="bmr" is recommended.
+method="bmr" is for B-splines hyperparameter k in Mode Regression; method="lmr" is for Local polynomials Mode Regression;  For non-measurement error models, method="bmr" is recommended.

 **C**
 Percentage of abs((max(y)-min(y))),the constant hyperparameter of CVp

+**A**
+bandwidth vector for B-splines hyperparameter k in Mode Regression ; default is NULL, and k is chosen automatically.
+It is recommended to carefully specify a fine grid for k.

+**H**
+bandwidth vector for h in  B-splines modal regression; default is NULL, and h is chosen automatically.
+It is recommended to carefully specify a fine grid for h.

 **H1**
-bandwidth vector for h1; default is NULL, and h1 is chosen automatically.
+bandwidth vector for h1 in LPM; default is NULL, and h1 is chosen automatically.
 It is recommended to carefully specify a fine grid for h1.

 **H2**
-bandwidth vector for h2; default is NULL, and h2 is chosen automatically.
+bandwidth vector for h2  in LPM; default is NULL, and h2 is chosen automatically.
 It is recommended to carefully specify a fine grid for h2.

 **n**
 length of vector x or y

 **e**

 e="gauss","mixgauss","cauchy", "gamma","beta"  is for diffrent noise;

 **f**

 f="quodratic","cubic","exp", "log","sin","mexicohat","steps" is for diffrent simulation function;

 ## Author(s)

 Lianqiang Yang, Wanli Yuan, Shijie Wang